-One of the most common features of a tropical theme is of course bright and contrasting colours.
+One of the most common features of a tropical theme is of course bright and contrasting colors.
 And what better way to introduce these into your home than with some well placed artwork or decorative pieces.

-A brightly coloured rug underneath your sofa.
+A brightly colored rug underneath your sofa.
 Think bright yellows and lush greens.
 Got some tropical wallpaper left over?
 Why not frame it in a bamboo frame and place it on a contrasting wall?
 If you’re willing to take on the responsibility, then why not consider introducing some tropical fish into your home.
-Not only will the fish add a splash of colour, but the water itself will give the room a lighter, brighter feel.
+Not only will the fish add a splash of color, but the water itself will give the room a lighter, brighter feel.